-Established in 1962, the Department of Slavic and East European Languages and Cultures is dedicated to researching and teaching of the languages, literatures, and cultures of the East, Central, and Southeast European nations and peoples.
-From the outset, the department has embraced the identity of a genuinely "Slavic and East European" (rather than "Russian") department, and it has maintained that broad scope ever since.
+Established in 1962, the Department of Slavic and East European Languages and Cultures is dedicated to researching and teaching the languages, literatures, and cultures of the East, Central, and Southeast European nations and peoples.
+From the outset, the department has embraced the identity of a genuinely "Slavic and East European" (rather than "Russian) department, and it has maintained that broad scope ever since.

-At the same time, the Department has responded to recent academic trends by making a transition from a traditional "languages, linguistics, and literatures" department to one that increasingly explores Slavic and other cultures of the region from an interdisciplinary perspective.
+At the same time, the Department has responded to recent academic trends by making the transition from a traditional "languages, linguistics, and literatures" department to one that increasingly explores Slavic and other cultures of the region from an interdisciplinary perspective.
 Active engagement with research in turn enhances the teaching, advising, and community outreach missions of the Department.

 The research interests of the faculty are diverse.
 Areas of strength include literature, film studies, women's studies, and linguistics.
 In terms of region, the faculty have expertise in Russia, Central Europe, and Southeast Europe.
 Collectively, our eleven active tenured or tenure-line faculty have produced more than 25 monographs, 45 edited volumes, 10 book translations, and hundreds of research articles.
 They serve as editors for major academic journals, and on the executive committees of national professional organizations.